peakyquest/perception_vault/navsat_pose_localizer/README.md

 - The node loads configuration parameters such as the input GPS topic, odometry topic, local frame, reference coordinates, and projection mode.
 - The node subscribes to the GPS Fix topic (default: `/gps/fix`) and waits for incoming `sensor_msgs/msg/NavSatFix` data.
 - Once the first GPS Fix message is received, the node initializes or loads the origin used for local coordinate conversion.
-- Each incoming GPS Fix is converted into (x, y, z) coordinates using ENU or UTM projection relative to the reference origin.
+- Each incoming GPS Fix is converted into (x, y, z) coordinates using UTM projection relative to the reference origin.
-- If `use_altitude` is false, the altitude (z value) is set to zero.
 - Velocities are left as zero unless integrated or fused externally.
 - The odometry message is timestamped and published on the configured odometry topic.
 - Invalid GPS Fix data (no fix, poor quality, NaN fields) results in warnings and skipped publications.